FlowFuse/website/src/blog/2024/01/dashboard-2-ga.md

 <!--more-->

 With our `1.0.0` release, we're offering a stable basis on which you can now build your Dashboards, and invite you to to start conttributing your own third-party [widgets](https://dashboard.flowfuse.com/contributing/widgets/third-party.html) and [plugins](https://dashboard.flowfuse.com/contributing/plugins/).
-We're excited to see what the community can contribute and build on top of this new Dashboard framework, and we'll be continuing to development to the core collection of widgets too.
+We're excited to see what the community can contribute and build on top of this new Dashboard framework, and we'll be continuing development to the core collection of widgets too.

 With Node-RED Dashboard 2.0, we have re-built the original Node-RED Dashboard from the ground up.
 It is now VueJS-based, completely responsive down to mobile and have made many quality of life improvements across the board to the existing widget collection, as well as adding a few new ones too.